dummifiedme/TheNotebook/NotesVault/system of proportional representation.md

 - ---
 ### Two kinds of proportional representation:
 - [[Single Transferable Vote System]]
-		Used in elections to
+	- Used in elections to
-			- Rajya Sabha
+		- {Rajya Sabha
 		- President
-			- Vice-President
+		- Vice-President}
 - [[List System  of proportional Representation]]

 ### [[Demerits of System of Proportional Representation]]